 1. Farming: Feeding China

-China’s growing middle class is driving massive demand for high-quality food.
-Meat consumption, in particular, is skyrocketing, creating opportunities in agriculture and feed production, for example soybeans and corn.
-China is investing heavily in agri-tech to increase domestic food production, creating opportunities for companies specializing in precision farming and biotechnology.
+China’s growing middle class is increasing demand for high-quality food.
+Meat consumption, in particular.
+This creates opportunities in agriculture, especially in soybeans and corn.
+China is investing heavily in technology to boost domestic food production which benefits companies working in precision farming and biotechnology.

-Global giants like Deere & Company (John Deere) and Bayer AG could benefit through their production of precision equipment and biotechnology.
-Archer Daniels Midland (ADM) and Bunge Limited could stand to gain through their livestock feed crops like soybeans and corn.
-Small-cap innovators are Origin Agritech Limited (NASDAQ: SEED), with their hybrid seed technology, and China Green Agriculture (NYSE: CGA), which produce advanced fertilizers.
+Companies such as Deere & Company (John Deere) and Bayer AG may profit from their precision equipment and biotechnology products.
+Archer Daniels Midland (ADM) and Bunge Limited could gain from livestock feed crops like soybeans and corn.
+Small-cap innovators include Origin Agritech Limited (SEED), which develops hybrid seeds, and China Green Agriculture (CGA), a producer of advanced fertilizers.

 2. Oil: Energy Demands of a Growing Giant

-Global majors like ExxonMobil (XOM) and BP could benefit from China’s steady demand, while domestic giants such as PetroChina and Sinopec dominate refining and distribution within the country.
-Infrastructure projects like the Belt and Road Initiative requires extensive energy and logistics support.
-Small-cap energy firms involved in oilfield services and transport, such as Anton Oilfield Services and Hilong Holding, could be well-positioned.
+Global majors like ExxonMobil and BP could benefit from this demand.
+In China, PetroChina and Sinopec dominate refining and distribution.
+Large projects such as the Belt and Road Initiative also require massive amounts of energy.
+Smaller players in oilfield services and transport, include Anton Oilfield Services and Hilong Holding.

 A lot of oil will be needed to fuel China’s rise.